HadiaWaheed/SkillGapAnalysisTool/README.md

-Perfect 💪 Hadia!
-You can directly **copy-paste** the entire README content below into your `README.md` file inside your project folder — no edits needed (except the username/email placeholders).

----

 # 🎯 CareerPath Pro - AI Skill Analysis & Career Recommender

 A sophisticated AI-powered web application that analyzes user skills and recommends optimal career paths using machine learning algorithms.
 The system identifies skill gaps and provides personalized career guidance.